-If you have discovered your son or family member uses heroin, you may be filled with worry, fear and confusion.
+If you have discovered your family member or another close loved one uses heroin, you may be filled with worry, fear and confusion.
 You probably have a lot of questions swimming around inside.

 What You Can Do to Help a Loved One Who Is Addicted Heroin

-The man in your life already has one critical component in his favor – family support.
-Begin with an intervention to help him realize the importance of getting treatment right away.
-If he cannot admit he needs help with heroin, contact us today and we can connect you with a professional interventionist.
+Your loved one already has one critical component in their favor – family support.
+Begin with an intervention to help them realize the importance of getting treatment right away.
+If they cannot admit they need help with heroin, contact us today and we can connect you with a professional interventionist.